aleen42/PersonalWiki/post/optimize_image_for_seo/optimize_image_for_seo.md

 You can still reduce the file size of these images by for instance removing the [EXIF data](http://en.wikipedia.org/wiki/Exchangeable_image_file_format).
 We recommend using tools like [ImageOptim](https://imageoptim.com/) or websites like [JPEGMini](http://www.jpegmini.com/) or [PunyPNG](http://www.punypng.com/).
 I’ve also heard great stories about [Kraken.io](https://yoast.com/out/kraken/), but I haven’t used that myself, to be honest.

 After you have uploaded the image, tools like [YSlow](http://yslow.org/) can tell you if your image optimization succeeded.

+### Adding the image to your article

+Don’t just stuff it in somewhere.
+I already mentioned adding it near / at / in related textual content.
+That simply helps a lot.
+It makes sure the content is relevant for the image as well, as it is the other way around.

+#### Captions

+The caption of the image is the text that accompanies the image.
+At most images in this article, it’s the text in the gray box below it.
+Why is that text important for image SEO as well?
+People use that text in scanning an article.
+Next to headings, people tend to scan the image and include the caption as well in that scan.
+Nielsen actually wrote back in 1997: “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents.”
+In 2012, KissMetric even stated that “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers.”